 Foreign financial accounts.
-Check the "Yes" box if either 1 or 2 below applies to the organization.
+Check the "Yes" box if either (1) or (2) next applies to the organization.
 Otherwise, check the "No" box.

-- 1. At any time during the 2015 calendar year the organization had a financial interest in or signature or other authority over a bank, securities, or other types of financial accounts in a foreign country; - The combined value of the accounts was more than \$10,000 at any time during the calendar year; and - The account was not with a U.S. military banking facility operated by a U.S. financial institution. - 2.
-The organization owns more than 50% of the stock in any corporation that would answer "Yes" to item 1 above.
+- 1. At any time during the 2021 calendar year the organization had a financial interest in or signature or other authority over a bank, securities, or other types of financial accounts in a foreign country; and - The combined value of the accounts was more than \$10,000 at any time during the calendar year; and - The accounts weren't with a U.S. military banking facility operated by a U.S. financial institution. - 2.
+The organization owns more than 50% of the stock in any corporation that would answer "Yes" to item (1) above.